k33m0l/ffxiv-char-data/README.md

    2. ~10-15 minutes
 5. Wait patiently :) Do not forget to delete the CloudFormation Stack if you don't want to run this anymore.
 It won't auto delete.
    1. You can delete the resources with `sam delete --stack-name FFXIV`, where stack-name is what you provided during the deployment

+> [!INFO]
+> To enable the e-mail notification when the DynameDB write throughput drops to zero, subscribe to the SNS topic you'll get in your e-mail during deployment.